wavemotion-dave/StellaDS/README.md

 Known Issues :
 -----------------------
-* CDFJ/CDFJ+ games are not currently emulated due to the complexities in emulating the more advanced ARM assisted code, increased fast fetchers, fast jump handling, etc.
+* CDF/CDFJ games are supported but the music fetchers (Draconian and Mappy) will not play properly so those games will have missing sounds.
+Otherwise the games will run fine on the DSi or better.
 * DPC+ games are supported but are complex enough and most use ARM assisted code so you really need a DSi running with TWL++ or Unlaunch to get the faster 2X CPU speed to ensure those games run well enough.
+* CDFJ+ (CDFJPlus) carts are not supported.
 * Pitfall II DPC support is incomplete and the background music will not play correctly (game is otherwise fine to play).
 * Cherity music fetchers are incomplete and the background music will not play correctly (game is otherwise fine to play).
 * Stay Frosty 2 DPC+ music fetchers are very rough and the background music sounds terrible - so it's turned off by default (game is otherwise fine to play).